paprika1212/lumi_tracker/README.md

 -   **Live Controls**: Tweak brightness, motion, contrast, and more on the fly.
 -   **Custom Colors**: Pick glow and text colors to match your vibe.
--   **Visual Modes**: Switch between numbers, lines, geometric blocks and pixel "windows".
+-   **Visual Modes**: Switch between geometric blocks and pixel "windows".
 -   **Built-in Recording**: Save your creations as `.webm` videos directly from your browser.
 -   **Runs Anywhere**: No installs needed.
 Everything runs locally on your device, GPU-accelerated.